I2PC/docs/docs/Installation/Installations/index.rst

       scipion3 installp -p scipion-em-xmipp

-3. **Navigate to the Xmipp Installation Directory** Locate the installation directory of the Xmipp plugin within Scipion:
+3. **Locate and navigate the installation directory** of softwares of Scipion:

    .. code-block:: bash

-      cd /path/to/scipion3/software/em/scipion-em-xmipp
+      cd /path/to/scipion3/software/em/

 4. **Clone the Xmipp Repository**
-   Clone the Xmipp repository and move to the source directory:
+   Clone there the Xmipp repository and move to the source directory:

    .. code-block:: bash